prestonschlagheck/gainsinvest/README.md

 ### Vercel (Recommended)

+1. **Connect Repository**
-1. Connect your GitHub repository to Vercel
+   - Import your GitHub repository to Vercel
+   - Vercel will automatically detect it's a Next.js project

+2. **Environment Variables**
-2. Add environment variables in Vercel dashboard
+   - Add all required environment variables from `env.example`
-3. Deploy automatically on push to main branch

-### Manual Deployment
+   - Set `NEXTAUTH_URL` to your production domain
+   - Add Google OAuth credentials for production

+3. **Deploy**
+   - Vercel will automatically build and deploy
+   - Your app will be available at `https://your-project.vercel.app`

+### Local Production Build

 ```bash
 npm run build
 npm start
 ```

+### Environment Variables for Production

+- `NEXTAUTH_URL` should be your production domain
+- Google OAuth redirect URIs must include your production domain
+- All API keys should be production-ready values

 ## 📈 Future Enhancements